taneshaa/401readingnotes/pythonreadings.md

 -MULTILINE -- Within a string made of many lines, allow ^ and $ to match the start and end of each line.
 Normally ^/$ would just match the start and end of the whole string.<br>

 Utilities: <br>
+File System -- os, os.path, shutil: The *os* and *os.path* modules include many functions to interact with the file system.
+The *shutil* module can copy files.<br>
+-os module docs<br>
+-filenames = os.listdir(dir) -- list of filenames in that directory path (not including . and ..).
+The filenames are just the names in the directory, not their absolute paths.<br>
+-os.path.join(dir, filename) -- given a filename from the above list, use this to put the dir and filename together to make a path<br>
+-os.path.abspath(path) -- given a path, return an absolute form, e.g. /home/nick/foo/bar.html<br>
+-os.path.dirname(path), os.path.basename(path) -- given dir/foo/bar.html, return the dirname "dir/foo" and basename "bar.html"<br>
+-os.path.exists(path) -- true if it exists<br>
+-os.mkdir(dir_path) -- makes one dir, os.makedirs(dir_path) makes all the needed dirs in this path<br>
+-shutil.copy(source-path, dest-path) -- copy a file (dest path directories should exist)<br>

+Running External Processes -- subprocess:
+The *subprocess* module is a simple way to run an external command and capture its output.<br>
+-subprocess module docs<br>
+-output = subprocess.check_output(cmd, stderr=subprocess.STDOUT) -- runs the command, waits for it to exit, and returns its output text.
+The command is run with its standard output and standard error combined into the one output text. -If it fails, it throws a CalledProcessError.<br>
+-If you want more control over the running of the sub-process, see the subprocess.popen class<br>
+-There is also a simple subprocess.call(cmd) which runs the command and dumps its output onto your output and returns its error code.
+This works if you want to run the command but do not need to capture its output into your python data structures.<br>

+Exceptions: represents a run-time error that halts the normal execution at a particular line and transfers control to error handling code.
+Without any error handling code (as we have done thus far), a run-time exception just halts the program with an error message.
+You can add a "try/except" structure to your code to handle exceptions.<br>

+HTTP -- urllib and urlparse:<br>
+-The module *urllib.request* provides url fetching -- making a url look like a file you can read from.
+The *urlparse* module can take apart and put together urls.<br>

+-urllib.request module docs<br>
+-ufile = urllib.request.urlopen(url) -- returns a file like object for that url<br>
+-text = ufile.read() -- can read from it, like a file (readlines() etc. also work)<br>
+-info = ufile.info() -- the meta info for that request. info.gettype() is the mime type, e.g. 'text/html'<br>
+-baseurl = ufile.geturl() -- gets the "base" url for the request, which may be different from the original because of redirects<br>
+-urllib.request.urlretrieve(url, filename) -- downloads the url data to the given file path<br>
+-urllib.parse.urljoin(baseurl, url) -- given a url that may or may not be full, and the baseurl of the page it comes from, return a full url.
+Use geturl() above to provide the base url.<br>
+-All of exceptions are in urllib.error.<br>